 BACKGROUND: Programmed cell death (PCD) plays essential roles in the regulation of survival and function of neural stem cells (NSCs).
 Abnormal regulation of this process is associated with developmental and degenerative neuronal disorders.
 However, the mechanisms underlying the PCD of NSCs remain largely unknown.
-Understanding the mechanisms of PCD in NSCs is crucial for exploring therapeutic strategies for the treatment of neurodegenerative diseases.
+Understanding the mechanisms of PCD in NSCs is crucial for exploring strategies for the treatment neurodegenerative diseases.
 RESULT: We have previously reported that adult rat hippocampal neural stem (HCN) cells undergo autophagic cell death (ACD) following insulin withdrawal without apoptotic signs despite their normal apoptotic capabilities.
 It is unknown how interconnection between ACD and apoptosis is mediated in HCN cells.
-Valosincontaining protein (VCP) is known to be essential for autophagosome maturation in mammalian cells.
+Valosin-containing protein (VCP) is known to be essential for autophagosome maturation in mammalian cells.
 VCP is abundantly expressed in HCN cells compared to hippocampal tissue and neurons.
 Pharmacological and genetic inhibition of VCP at basal state in the presence of insulin modestly impaired autophagic flux, consistent with its known role in autophagosome maturation.
 Of note, VCP inaction in insulin-deprived HCN cells significantly decreased ACD and downregulated autophagy initiation signals with robust induction of apoptosis.
 Overall autophagy level was also substantially reduced, suggesting the novel roles of VCP at initial step of autophagy.
 CONCLUSION: Taken together, these data demonstrate that VCP may play an essential role in the initiation of autophagy and mediation of crosstalk between ACD and apoptosis in HCN cells when autophagy level is high upon insulin withdrawal.
 This is the first report on the role of VCP in regulation of NSC cell death.
+Elucidating the mechanism by which VCP regulates the crosstalk of ACD and apoptosis will contribute to understanding the molecular mechanism of PCD in NSCs.

 Yoon, J., et al. (2005).
 "Transdifferentiation of mesenchymal stem cells into cardiomyocytes by direct cell-to-cell contact with neonatal cardiomyocyte but not adult cardiomyocytes."
-Ann Hematol 84(11): 715-721.
+Ann Hematol 84(11): 715-

-Recent studies have demonstrated that direct cellto-cell interaction is one of the microenvironment factors for transdifferentiation of adult stem cells into cardiomyocytes.
-We investigated whether transdifferentiation of mesenchymal stem cells (MSCs) into cardiomyocytes was dependent on developmental stages of cocultured cardiomyocytes, and direct cellto-cell interaction was essential for transdifferentiation.
+Recent studies have demonstrated that direct cell-to-cell interaction is one of the microenvironment factors for transdifferentiation of adult stem cells into We cardiomyocytes. investigated transdifferentiation of mesenchymal stem cells (MSCs) into cardiomyocytes was dependent on developmental stages of cocultured cardiomyocytes, and direct cell-tocell interaction was essential for transdifferentiation.
 MSCs were isolated from adult rat and cocultured in four different ways: (1) with neonatal cardiomyocytes, (2) with adult cardiomyocytes, (3) with neonatal cardiomyocytes on the cell culture inserts, and (4) with the conditioned medium from neonatal cardiomyocytes.
-After 5 days of coculture with neonatal cardiomyocytes, 9.40+/-1.15% of 1,1'dioctadecyl-1-3,3,3',3'-tetramethylindocarbocyanine perchlorate labeled MSCs expressed sarcomeric-alphaactinin.
-Immunocytochemistry showed that only these MSCs expressed the cardiac markers and were not observed with other coculture condition as well as conditioned medium.
+After 5 days of coculture with neonatal cardiomyocytes.
+9.40+/-1.15% of 1,1'-dioctadecyl-1-3,3,3',3'tetramethylindocarbocyanine perchlorate labeled MSCs sarcomeric-alpha-actinin. expressed Immunocytochemistry showed that only these MSCs expressed the cardiac markers and were not observed with other coculture condition as well as conditioned medium.
 Calcein-AM labeling of cardiomyocytes showed gap junctional communication between 56.1+/-2.0% of MSCs (24 h after labeling, n=5) and neonatal cardiomyocytes.
-These findings suggest that MSCs are capable of differentiating into cardiomyocytes when directly cocultured with neonatal cardiomyocytes by cell-to-cell interaction, but not with adult cardiomyocytes or conditioned medium.
+These findings suggest that MSCs are capable of differentiating into cardiomyocytes when directly cocultured with neonatal cardiomyocytes by cell-to-cell interaction, but not with cardiomyocytes or conditioned medium.